 Common Types of Fire and Burn Injury Lawsuits in Houston

 When dealing with a burn injury, the cause of the burn injury will determine the claims that will be made in your lawsuit as well as the damages and remedies available to you.
 A lawsuit because of a burn injury that happens at work will be very different than a lawsuit involving a burn injury that happens in an auto accident, at your home, or due to a defective product.
-It is important to have a burn accident lawyer who understands these differences and has experience in representing people with serious and catastrophic injuries as a result of an auto accident, a workplace accident, or a defective product.
+It is important to have a burn injury lawyer who understands these differences and has experience in representing people with serious and catastrophic injuries as a result of an auto accident, a workplace accident, or a defective product.

 The workplace is a common location where burn injuries can happen.
 Electrical burns, chemical burns, liquid burns, and burns as a result of explosions and fires are just some of the causes of burn injuries that happen in the workplace.
 If your employer carries workers’ compensation insurance, you should be able to use that insurance for your medical expenses and a portion of your lost wages.
 However, if your employer does not carry workers’ compensation insurance or gross negligence was the cause of your accident, Texas law allows you to pursue a lawsuit against your employer if it was negligent.
 In addition, if the burn injury was caused by the negligence of a company that was not your employer, or one of that company’s employees, Texas law allows you to pursue damages through a lawsuit in that instance as well.
 That is what is known as a third-party case.
 Whether the burn injury happens at a refinery, a chemical plant, a manufacturing facility, on a construction job, or any other work setting, a burn accident lawyer can help you understand your legal options and how to seek compensation.